 The most common AK-47 by far is not, strictly speaking, an AK-47!
 It is an AKM — Автомат Калашникова Модернизированный, Avtomat Kalashnikova Modernizirovanniy, the "M" is for "modernized".
 The AKM uses a redesigned stamped sheet metal receiver, and is just about two-thirds the weight of the previous model.
 It also includes a hammer retarder, sometimes called a cyclic rate reducer, to prevent the weapon from firing "out of battery" or when the bolt is not fully closed.

 The AKM was introduced into Soviet Army service in 1959, and is by far the most common of the AK series.
 It was issued throughout the Warsaw Pact nations and in Soviet client states and allies around the world.

 The AKM receiver is a three-sided rectangular channel stamped from sheet metal, with a rear stock trunnion and a forward barrel trunnion riveted into place.
 Rails to guide the bolt and eject the empty cartridge are spot-welded into place on the interior faces of the sides.
 Narrow rails are formed by a short fold at the top of each side.
-See the Kalashnikov construction pages, especially the receiver bending and the rail milling pages for more.
 A rigid tube across the receiver near the center provides added strength.